Alternative rock: Post-Britpop

-Post-punk revival and garage rock revival
+Indie rock, post-punk and garage rock revival

-During the late 1990s and early 2000s, several alternative rock bands emerged, including the Strokes, Franz Ferdinand, Interpol, and the Rapture that drew primary inspiration from post-punk and new wave, establishing the post-punk revival movement.
-Preceded by the success of bands such as the Strokes and the White Stripes earlier in the decade, an influx of new alternative rock bands, including several post-punk revival artists and others such as the Killers, and Yeah Yeah Yeahs, found commercial success in the early and mid 2000s.
-Owing to the success of these bands, Entertainment Weekly declared in 2004, "After almost a decade of domination by rap-rock and nu-metal bands, mainstream alt-rock is finally good again."
-Arctic Monkeys were a prominent act to owe their initial commercial success to the use of Internet social networking, with two UK No. 1 singles and Whatever People Say I Am, That's What I'm Not (2006), which became the fastest-selling debut album in British chart history.
+During the late 1990s and early 2000s, several alternative and indie rock bands emerged, including the Strokes, Franz Ferdinand, Interpol, and the Rapture that drew primary inspiration from post-punk and new wave, establishing the post-punk revival movement.
+Preceded by the success of bands such as the Strokes and the White Stripes earlier in the decade, an influx of new bands, including several post-punk revival artists and others such as the Killers, and Yeah Yeah Yeahs, found commercial success in the early and mid 2000s.

+Owing to the success of these "indie rock revival" bands, Entertainment Weekly declared in 2004, "After almost a decade of domination by rap-rock and nu-metal bands, mainstream alt-rock is finally good again."
+Arctic Monkeys were a prominent act which owed their initial commercial success to the use of Internet social networking, with two UK No. 1 singles and Whatever People Say I Am, That's What I'm Not (2006), which became the fastest-selling debut album in British chart history.
+The success of these bands in Britain led to a wave of similar acts dubbed "landfill indie."